 For almost 40 years, federal law has defined sexual harassment as any unwelcome conduct of a sexual nature.
 This means that when students (or employees) experience sexual harassment, they don’t have to suffer in silence or wait for it to become “bad enough” to report.
 Sexual harassment should never be allowed to continue unchecked.

-DeVos’s draft rules are a complete abdication of the Department’s responsibility to keep students safe.
-But don’t just take it from me—take it from students at schools where her draft rules are already in place.
+DeVos’s proposed rules are a complete abdication of the Department’s responsibility to keep students safe.
+But don’t just take it from me—take it from students at schools where her proposed rules are already in place.
 Take it from Francesca, a high school survivor and NWLC client, who was told that seeing her attempted rapist at school every day wasn’t bad enough or “hostile” enough to count as ‘sexual harassment.”
 Take it from DarbiAnne Goodwin, a high school survivor and NWLC client, who was raped off campus and then pushed into an inferior “alternative school” because her school refused to investigate off-campus sexual harassment.
 Take it from Sage Carson, a college survivor and current manager of Know Your IX, who dropped her Title IX complaint because her school used some of the same traumatizing investigation procedures that DeVos is proposing to make national.

 Here’s how you can stop Betsy DeVos.
 And it just takes 10 minutes.
 I know you have 10 minutes.

 DeVos’s proposed rules are horrible, but thankfully, they’re just a proposal.
 We still have the opportunity to stop Betsy DeVos through a rulemaking process called “notice and comment,” where anyone—and I mean anyone—can write directly to DeVos to tell her what you think about Title IX.